cloudmesh/cloudmesh-inventory/README.md

 $ pip insatll cloudmesh-inventory
 ```

 ### Instalation from source

+As developer we recommend yo use the instalation from source.
+For this we have a convenient cloudmesh installer program that outomates fetching the source and does the install for you.
-To install it form source (which is the current method) use:
+To install it form source use:

     $ mkdir ~/cm